 The head is usually extensively and sometimes completely white with just the ears having color.

 The line between the white and color is very sharp and distinct as with Tobiano.

 Blue eyes are very common.

+There may be a genetic connection between the Splash pattern and deafness, although by no means are all splash horses hearing-impaired.
 However, since horses primarily respond to body language rather than verbal commands, deafness is not necessarily a handicap.
 Deaf horses can be trained very effectively, and can perform as well as hearing horses.

-The American Paint Horse Association defines Splash as "the least common of the spotting patterns in horses, although it is increasing in frequency as breeders use more and more splashed white horses in their breeding programs.
+|Splash is the least common of the spotting patterns in horses, although it is increasing in frequency as breeders use more and more splashed white horses in their breeding programs.
 It occurs sporadically in a number of widely divergent breeds, such as Welsh Ponies, Finnish Draft Horses,

 The pattern usually makes the horse look as though it has been dipped in white paint.
 On a dark horse, the effect can be that of an ice cream cone dipped in chocolate.
 The legs are usually white, as are the bottom portions of the body.
-The head is also usually white, and the eyes are frequently blue." http://www.apha.com/breed/geneticeq5.html
+The head is also usually white, and the eyes are frequently blue. http://www.apha.com/breed/geneticeq5.html